Code-Institute-Submissions/Covid-19-help-info/README.md

 4) Irish Cancer Society image came from [here](https://www.cancer.ie/node/3225)
 5) Bernardos image came from [here](https://iaia.ie/irelands-leading-childrens-charity-is-recruiting-barnardos-post-adoption-service/)
 6) Map of Ireland used came from [here](https://www.statista.com/chart/10372/support-in-ireland-for-staying-in-the-eu/)

+## Acknowledgements

+ * W3s school was leaned on heavily for helping put together this website especially the navbar and footer.
+A link to their website is [here](https://www.w3schools.com/default.asp)
+ * Stack Overflow was also a tool used for info especially sorting out general bugs and gltiches throughout the project [here](https://stackoverflow.com/)
+ * bootrstrap was used aswell with code copied directly for the mobile collpase navbar.
+You can access that code [here](https://www.w3schools.com/bootstrap/bootstrap_navbar.asp)
+ * The idea for the project was inspired by the pamphlit for the community call out.